EdwardAngert/coder/docs/tutorials/quickstart.md

 ---

-Follow the steps in this guide to install Coder on a machine on a local network, set up a workspace, and connect to it from VS Code.
+Follow the steps in this guide to install Coder locally or on a device on your network, set up a workspace, and connect to it from VS Code.

-By the end of this guide, you'll have a remote development environment that you can connect to from any device on your network, so you can work on the same files in a persistent environment from your main device, a tablet, or your phone.
+By the end of this guide, you'll have a remote development environment that you can connect to from any device anywhere, so you can work on the same files in a persistent environment from your main device, a tablet, or your phone.

 ## Install and start Coder

 <div class="tabs">

-### Linux/macOS
+## Linux/macOS

 1. Install Docker: